Do Not Watch [Infinite]

 Then, she tilted her head slightly, forcing a cutesy expression despite the nausea.

-Her act of obedience seemed to ignite Mommy's warped affection, causing the dangling eyeball to soften with pity.
+Her act of obedience seemed to ignite Mom's warped affection, causing the dangling eyeball to soften with pity.

 She set the bowl down and said, "My poor child, so pretty and fragile.
-Don't worry, Mommy will love and cherish you… very, very much."
+Don't worry, Mom will love and cherish you… very, very much."

 When she reached the word cherish, she extended her long nails and gently traced them along Mo Bai's neck.
 A sharp sting followed as a shallow cut opened on her skin.